aranbarri/bme280-kafka/README.md

 # BME280 to Kafka

 This project reads data from a **BME280 sensor** and sends temperature, humidity, and pressure to **three Kafka topics**.

 Everything runs via **Docker Compose**, including the Kafka broker and the Python producer.

+No Zookeeper required.
+Kafka in KRaft mode.
+Just clone, compose up and check logs!

 ## 📦 Topics